betanddontcare/RouteMighty/README.md

 limits > \frac{width}{2}
 ```

-then it moves maximally close to the edge of the roadway lying on the opposite side of the limiting object whose distance from the center of the roadway is ```limits```.
+then it moves maximally close to the edge of the roadway lying on the opposite side of the limiting object whose distance from the center of the roadway is ```min(limits)```.

 The variant in which there is no symmetry and where on both sides above the road surface there are objects limiting the extreme horizontal has been omitted in the work.
 in the case of both symmetry and lack of symmetry of the structure, the horizontal clearance may be limited from the ground level (outside the road outline) and at a certain height (above the road surface).